david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 True bypass with 3PDT switch and LED bypass indicator. test with/without as the switch only uses one channel

 may apply normalization to the input instead of the output.
 Or at both places.
 I.e.: Linearly scale, then RMS scaling at the end.
+-Test to see which pedal effects benefit from compression

 Dynamic Range Compression:
   Reduces the volume of loud sounds or amplifies quiet sounds thus reducing or compressing an audio signal's dynamic range.